jschneier/django-storages/docs/backends/azure.rst

 Azure Storage
 =============

-A custom storage system for Django using Windows Azure Storage backend.
+A custom storage system for Django using Windows Azure Storage backend (BlockBlobs, there is no support for PageBlobs).

 Before you start configuration, you will need to install the Azure SDK for Python.